ncuhome/react-native-jsi-bridge-2/README.md

 ## Prerequisite

-react-native >= 0.71
+react-native >= 0.73

-if you use react-native >= 0.72, please download package version 1.1.0
+It you are using lower version of RN, please download package version 1.0.0

 ## Installation